Ask AI

 Preventative measures

-Avoidance of occupational exposure: as per ERS 2012 guidelines, Eliminate exposure as the best preventive measure to reduce the disease burden of work-related asthma and the preferred approach for primary prevention.
+Avoidance of occupational exposure: as per ERS 2012 guidelines, eliminate exposure as the best preventive measure to reduce the disease burden of work-related asthma and the preferred approach for primary prevention.

 A